 But I myself have a bias that should be obvious to readers.
 I beg my readers to correct it.

-I feel that some experts (Paul Krugman, Nouriel Roubini, Charles R. Morris, Steve Waldman, Mike Hudson, Paul Kasriel, Mike Whitney and Jim Willie) coming from the left wing were RIGHT and that other experts (Larry Kudlow, Larry Summers, Glenn Becker, Robert Rubin, Ben Bernanke and Hank Paulson) coming from center or center-right were WRONG in
+I feel that some experts (Paul Krugman, Nouriel Roubini, Charles R. Morris, Steve Waldman, Mike Hudson, Paul Kasriel, Mike Whitney and Jim Willie) coming from the left wing were RIGHT and that other experts (Larry Kudlow, Larry Summers, Glenn Becker, Robert Rubin, Ben Bernanke and Hank Paulson) coming from center or center-right were WRONG in their assessments of the health of Amercan and global economies in recent years.
+And when it comes to resolving the crisis, it seems that the guys who were wrong are closer to Barack Obama at the moment than the guys who correctly predicted the global meltdown two, three or even four years ago.

 So this post and this site needs input from center and right ring orientations.
 Specifically, who from these orientations saw the credit crisis coming?